-\subsubsection{Gaussian-based Anomaly Detection}
+\subsection{Gaussian-based Anomaly Detection}

-Fig.~\ref{fig:Gaussian-based} shows the design details of the Gaussian-based Anomaly Detection (GAD).
-Each PPC stage has a corresponding GAD that consists of several customized GAD (cGAD) for each variable.
-If the value of an incoming variable is outside the range of its normal data distribution, its cGAD will send out an alarm.
-The alarms from each cGAD are gathered for each of the PPC stages, respectively.
-An alarm from a GAD would trigger the recomputation path of its corresponding stage, stopping the error propagation to the following stage.
+Fig.~\ref{fig:Gaussian-based} shows the design of the Gaussian-based Anomaly Detection (GAD).
+Each PPC stage has a corresponding GAD that consists of several customized GAD (cGAD) for each inter-kernel state.
+If the value of an incoming state is outside the range of its normal data distribution, its cGAD will send out an alarm.
+The alarms from each cGAD are gathered for each PPC stage, respectively.
+An alarm from a GAD would trigger the recomputation path of its corresponding stage, stopping the error propagation to the next stage.

 The Gaussian model parameters (i.e., mean, standard deviation) for each cGAD are estimated as following equations: